 1. George Patton

 Gen. George Patton defines the term “colorful.”
 Although a devout Christian, he believed in reincarnation.
 He wrote poetry, wore a pair of ivory-handled revolvers and was legendary for his profanity and infamous temper.
 He considered himself to be playing the part of a great military leader as much as actually being one and these competing roles may have led him to excesses.
 He was punished by Supreme Allied Commander Dwight D. Eisenhower for striking a distraught soldier and was forced to apologize to the entire division.
 Patton is probably best known for his daring armored push over snow-covered mountains to rescue an infantry unit that had been surrounded by the Germans during the Battle of the Bulge.
-Gen. Patton was spared the vagaries of the post-World War II world when he was killed in a traffic accident shortly after the war.
+Gen. Patton was spared the vagaries of the post-World War II world when he died from injuries suffered in a traffic accident shortly after the war.
 This complicated man will be remembered by many simply as “Old Blood and Guts.”